dxos/dxos/packages/devtools/inspector-extension/README.md

     1. Allows messaging with the page.
 1. Devtools page is created.
     1. Waits for `window.__DXOS__` hook to appear.
-    1. Creates devtools panel.
+    1. Creates inspector panel.
 1. Devtools panel is loaded.
-    1. Renders the devtools application.
+    1. Renders the inspector application.
     1. Client API connects via the `window.__DXOS__` hook.
 1. Devtools panel is ready.